hpc4cmb/cmbenv/README.md

 ## Configuration

+If you are installing on a Linux or OS X workstation you may be able to use one of the existing build configurations.
+Here is a decision tree to help guide the selection:

+    Linux:  Is your system python3 fairly recent (>= 3.6.0)?
+        - YES.
+Do you want to use Anaconda python for some reason?
+            - YES.
+Use the linux-conda config.
+            - NO.  Use the linux-venv config.
+        - NO.  You should use the linux-conda config.
+    OS X:  Are you currently using macports or homebrew to get python3?
+        - YES.
+        - NO.  Use the osx-conda config.

+### Custom Configurations

 Create or edit a file in the "configs" subdirectory that is named whatever you like.
-This file will define compilers, flags, etc.
-Optionally create files with the same name and the ".module" and ".sh" suffixes.
+This file will define compilers, flags, etc. Optionally create files with the same name and the ".module" and ".sh" suffixes.
 These optional files should contain any modulefile and shell commands needed to set up the environment prior to building the tools or loading them later.
 See existing files for examples.

 To create a config for a docker image, the config file must be prefixed with "docker-".
 You should not have any "*.module" or "*.sh" files for